mmower/wordmash/README.md

 ## Usage

     lein uberjar
-    java -jar target/wordmash-0.1.2-SNAPSHOT-standalone.jar <output-dictionary> <word-count>

-by default it will look in `/usr/share/dict/words`, to use a different dictionary pass the path in `DICTFILE` environment:

-    DICTFILE=/my/special/dict/words java -jar ...
+    cat /usr/share/dict/words | java -jar target/wordmash-0.1.3-SNAPSHOT-standalone.jar [<word-count>]

+Pass in the dictionary of words you want to use as a source via stdin, the mashed dictionary will be written to stdout.
+By default 500 words are generated but you can pass a word-count argument to generate more or less words.

-to use a custom rules files pass the path to your own edn file using the `RULESFILE` environment variable:
+To use a custom rules files pass the path to your own edn file using the `RULESFILE` environment variable:

     RULESFILE=/my/rules.edn java -jar ...

+Rules are regular expression patterns, see the resources/rules.edn file for the format.
+The map keys are purely for describing the rules.

 ## License